 How to Build an Email List

-Be gracious, polite, and well mannered.
+Be gracious, polite, and well-mannered.
 Although you may think your email is unique, there’s a high probability the average reader will think it is just like all other unsolicited emails.
 It is important to remember everyone is inundated with interruptions, pitches, and advertisements everywhere they look.
 Therefore, it’s important to remember to use good manners.
 Think of getting into someone’s email inbox like being invited to their home for dinner.
 Consider yourself a guest in their inbox.

 Offer value.
 People opt into email lists because they believe they’ll receive something of value, whether it be valuable content, education, or notification about sales.